ionic-team/ionic-framework/core/src/components/list/readme.md

 #### getOpenItem()

-Get the [Item Sliding](../../item-sliding/ItemSliding) that is currently opene.
+Get the [Item Sliding](../../item-sliding/ItemSliding) that is currently open.

 #### setOpenItem()